joleeee/rebg/README.md

 to have a speedup when building our patched qemu.
 If you're using macos you can decrease your crossplatform buildtime by about 60% (2.4x speedup) by using rosetta with docker.
 In Docker Desktop you can find it under "Features in development".
-For me the speedup was as following on a Macbook Air M2, 10GB of ram and 7 cores allocated to docker.
-There was proably a lot of thermal throttling.
+For me the speedup was as following on a Macbook Air M2, with 10GB of ram and 7 cores allocated to docker.
+There was proably a lot of thermal throttling which skewed the results somewhat.

+## Informal Benchmark
 ```
 == rosetta ==
 ./configure: 77.7s